top of page

 Arrival

 3 hours drive from Dibrugarh Airport to reach our riverside cottage in Roing Town.
 It's been a long day.
-Rest the night away for your upcoming adventure.
-Ensure your flights land at DIB Airport not later than 3 PM.

 DAY 2

-Idu Mishmi Village Life
+Idu Mishmi Village Day

 DAY 3